vvvv666/greenfield-docs/src/docs/greenfield-blockchain/modules/consensus-and-staking.md

 ## Staking Reward Distribution

-In BNB Greenfield blockchain, rewards gained from transaction fees are paid to validators.
-The fee distribution module fairly distributes the rewards to the validators' constituent delegators.
+In the BNB Greenfield blockchain, validators receive rewards from transaction fees.

-Rewards are calculated per period.
-The period is updated each time a validator's delegation changes, for example, when the validator receives a new delegation.
-The rewards for a single validator can then be calculated by taking the total rewards for the period before the delegation started, minus the current total rewards.
+To ensure fairness, the fee distribution module allocates these rewards to the validators' delegators in a proportional and transparent manner.

-The commission to the validator is paid when the validator is removed or when the validator requests a withdrawal.
+Rewards are calculated over specific periods, which are updated every time there is a change in a validator's delegation, such as when a new delegation is received.
-The commission is calculated and incremented at every `BeginBlock` operation to update accumulated fee amounts.
+To determine the rewards for a validator during a particular period, their total rewards from the previous period are subtracted from the current total rewards.

-The rewards to a delegator are distributed when the delegation is changed or removed, or a withdrawal is requested.
+When a validator is removed or requests a withdrawal, their commission is paid based on the accumulated fee amounts calculated and updated with each `BeginBlock` operation.

-Before rewards are distributed, all slashes to the validator that occurred during the current delegation are applied.
+Delegators receive their rewards either when they change or remove their delegation, or when they request a withdrawal.
+Before distributing the rewards, any penalties imposed on the validator for that delegation period are taken into account.

 The detailed fee distribution rules is [described here](https://github.com/bnb-chain/greenfield-cosmos-sdk/blob/master/docs/spec/fee_distribution/f1_fee_distr.pdf)